BIG4 FUNDRAISING 2018

 Come and learn how a small team can go from idea to instigation in twelve months.
 Diane will discuss how the ball was conceived, how it was promoted and sold to attendees, the fundraising tactics and methods used, key factors for success, and the longer-term fundraising benefits generated by the event.

-Presenter: Diane Livingston, Executive Manager, Fundraising and Comunications, Wellington Free Ambulance
+Presenter: Sarah Coulthard, Fundraising Communications Advisor, Wellington Free Ambulance

 Is it a bloody good idea?

 Sadly, most peer-to-peer events are not.
 Some lack a serious challenge element, or are too difficult to explain, or have no link to what your organisation does.